binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 The attack and demise of [Code Spaces](https://cloudacademy.com/blog/how-codespaces-was-killed-by-security-issues-on-aws-the-best-practices-to-avoid-it/), is a good example of what happens when least privilege is not kept on top of.
 An unauthorised attacker gained access to the Code Spaces AWS console and deleted everything attached to their account.
 Code Spaces was no more, they could not recover.

 In most organisations I work for as an architect or engineer, I see many cases of violating the principle of least privilege.
 We discuss this principle in many places through this entire book series.
-It is a concept that needs to become part of your instinct.
+It is a concept that needs to become part of your instincts.
 The principle of least privilege means that no actor should be given more privileges than is necessary to do their job.

 Here are some examples of violating least privilege:

 In [Fascicle 0](https://leanpub.com/holistic-infosec-for-web-developers/):

-Physical chapter: If someone has access to a facility that they do not need access to in order to do their job, a cleaner for example having access to a server room, or any room where they could possibly exfill or infill anything.
+* Physical chapter: If someone has access to a facility that they do not need access to in order to do their job, a cleaner for example having access to a server room, or any room where they could possibly exfill or infill anything

-People chapter: In a phishing attack, the attacker may have access to an email address to use as a from address, thus making an attack appear more legitimate, the attacker should not have access to an email address of a associate of their target, thus violating least privilege.
+* People chapter: In a phishing attack, the attacker may have access to an email address to use as a from address, thus making an attack appear more legitimate, the attacker should not have access to an email address of an associate of their target, thus violating least privilege

+In this fascicle:

-In the VPS chapter we discussed privilege escalation.
-This is a direct violating of least privilege, because after escalation, they now have additional privileges.
+* VPS chapter: We discussed privilege escalation.
+This is a direct violation of least privilege, because after escalation, they now have additional privileges

-In the Network chapter we discussed lack of segmentation.
-This for example could allow an attacker that managed to gain control of a network to have unhindered access to all of an organisations assets due to all being on a monolithic network segment rather than having assets on alternative network segments with firewalls between them.
+* Network chapter: We discussed [lack of segmentation](#network-identify-risks-lack-of-segmentation).
+I also discussed this with [Haroon Meer](https://twitter.com/haroonmeer) on the Network Security show I hosted for Software Engineering Radio.
+This for example could allow an attacker that managed to gain control of a network to have unhindered access to all of an organisations assets due to all being on a monolithic network segment rather than having assets on alternative network segments with firewalls between them

-In the Web Applications chapter, we discuss setting up data-store accounts that only have privileges to query the stored procedures necessary for a given application, thus reducing the power that any possible SQL injection attack may have to carry out arbitrary commands.
+* Web Applications chapter: We discuss setting up data-store accounts that only have privileges to query the stored procedures necessary for a given application, thus reducing the power that any possible SQL injection attack may have to carry out arbitrary commands.
+[Haroon Meer](https://twitter.com/haroonmeer) also discussed this as a technique for exfiltration of data in the Network Security podcast

-Hopefully you are getting the idea of what least privilege is and how it breaks down in a cloud environment.
+Hopefully you are getting the idea of what least privilege is, and subsequently how it breaks down in a cloud environment.
 Some examples:

-* Running services as root.
-A perfect example of this is running a docker container that does not specify a non root user in its image, that is right, by just not considering the user you may run as, Docker will default to root, as discussed in the [Docker](#vps-identify-risks-docker-the-default-user-is-root) subsection of the VPS chapter
+* **Running services as root**: A perfect example of this is running a docker container that does not specify a non root user in its image.
+By just not considering the user you may run as, Docker will default to root, as discussed in the [Docker](#vps-identify-risks-docker-the-default-user-is-root) subsection of the VPS chapter
-* Because there are so many features and configurations that can be easily modified, developers and administrators will modify them.
+* **Configuration Settings Changed Ad Hoc**: Because there are so many features and configurations that can be easily modified, developers and administrators will modify them.
 For example, someone needs access right now, and we are in the middle of something else, so we quickly modify a permissions setting without realising we have just modified that permission for a group of other people as well.
 Because it is so easy to make ad hoc changes, they will be made
-* Is an attacker permitted to access your machine instances from anywhere?
-If so, this is additional attack surface that you should consider removing.
-You may think that having the source IP address that people can administer your machine instances from locked down to a single IP address will make it difficult for workers outside of a single office to connect to your machine instances
+* **Machine Instance Access To Open**: Is an attacker permitted to access your machine instances from anywhere?
+If so, this is additional attack surface

 #### Machine Instance Single User Root {#cloud-identify-risks-violations-of-least-privilege-machine-instance-single-user-root}